-In the normal course of our professional association with WSI, we generally discuss a variety of matters, including the application of accounting principles and auditing standards, business conditions affecting WSI, and business plans and strategies that may affect the risks of material misstatement.
-None of the matters discussed resulted in a condition to our retention as WSI's auditors.
+In the normal course of our professional association with Workforce Safety & Insurance, we generally discuss a variety of matters, including the application of accounting principles and auditing standards, significant events or transactions that occurred during the year, operating conditions affecting the entity, and operating plans and strategies that may affect the risks of material misstatement.
+None of the matters discussed resulted in a condition to our retention as Workforce Safety & Insurance's auditors.